Music

 • British Rock band Muse’s song ‘The Small Print’, from the album Absolution, describing the plight of Faust from the viewpoint of the Devil.
 The song’s working title was “Action Faust”.

-• John Adams’ new opera Doctor Atomic was originally commissioned as an American Faust telling, and the composer admits that the opera still retains Faustian elements.
+• John Adams’ opera Doctor Atomic was originally commissioned as an American Faust telling, and the composer admits that the opera still retains Faustian elements.
 Its subject matter is Robert Oppenheimer and the Manhattan Project.

 • English Band Dr. Faustus.